acalza4/cse15l-lab-reports/lab1.md

 **`cat` file arguments**
 * Working Directory: `/home/lecture1`
 * Running the command with a file argument returns the contents of the file.
-In this case, it returns all the imports and code of the Hello.java file and prints it to console.
+In this case, it returns all the imports and code of the Hello.java file and prints it to terminal.
 * The output is not an error.